diandiancha/LittleAIBox/README.md

 - **IndexedDB**: Local chat history and settings storage
 - **Progressive Web App**: Installable and works offline

-### 🛡️ Backend Architecture (Closed-Source)
+### 🛡️ Backend Architecture

 The project's backend is built on **Cloudflare Workers**, leveraging a modern serverless architecture.

-The backend remains closed-source to protect user data and core assets while achieving high elasticity and intelligent regional restriction solutions.
+**Why is the backend closed-source?**

+While I'm committed to transparency, the backend remains closed-source for several important reasons:

+1. **Security**: Protecting user data, API keys, and authentication mechanisms
+2. **Cost Control**: Preventing API key abuse and ensuring sustainable service costs
+3. **Infrastructure**: Safeguarding proprietary optimization strategies and failover systems
+4. **Compliance**: Meeting regional requirements while maintaining service quality

+**What's transparent?**

+- ✅ All frontend code is open-source and MIT licensed
+- ✅ All API endpoints are public and well-documented
+- ✅ You can inspect all network requests
+- ✅ Client-side processing is fully auditable
+- ✅ No hidden tracking or data collection

+**For developers:** The frontend code demonstrates all backend interactions, and you can build your own backend or self-host the entire stack.
+All APIs are public and stable.

 #### Core Database Layer